Acro-polis/constitution/Holiday Policy.md

 At this moment in our organization we do not have the resources to do the research and acquire the knowledge that is needed for a compensation system that will be more inclusive and will take account laws in specific countries.
 Therefore we have created this temporary Policy so that we can at least bridge that period and provide some clarity already.
 For now we know that;
 1. Dutch law requires us to give our employees an x amount of vacation hours.
-2. Active participants do not receive compensation for their vacation hours.
+2. Contributors do not receive compensation for their vacation hours.

 ### Employed worker owners - fulltime